Proportionally Representative Participatory Budgeting with Ordinal Preferences: Proportional Representation in PB with Ordinal Preferences

-For both IPSC and CPSC, we avoid violation if for $N'$ solidly supporting candidates in $C'$, the weight of $\{c\midd \exists i\in N' \text{ s.t }c \pref_i c^{(i, |C'|)} \}\cap W$ is large enough.
+For both IPSC and CPSC, we avoid violation if for $N'$ solidly supporting candidates in $C'$, the weight of $\{c\midd \exists i\in N' \text{ s.t.}c \pref_i c^{(i, |C'|)} \}\cap W$ is large enough.
 That is, we only impose representation requirements for sets of voters who solidly support a set of candidates.
-If, instead, representation requirements were enforced for all sets of voters, regardless of whether they solidly supported a set of candidates, then it may not be possible to satisfy either axiom.
-This observation has already been made in the context of multi-winner voting~(see, e.g. \citet{ABC+16a}).
-Similarly, both axioms focus on whether the weight $\{c\midd \exists i\in N' \text{ s.t }c \pref_i c^{(i, |C'|)} \}\cap W$ is large enough.
-If we only care about the weight of $C'\cap W$, then, again, it is not possible to define a fairness concept that is guaranteed to exist for all instances.
+If, instead, representation requirements were enforced for all sets of voters, regardless of whether they solidly supported a set of candidates or not, then it may not be possible to satisfy either axiom.
+This observation has already been made in the context of multi-winner voting~{\citep[see, e.g.,][]{ABC+16a}}.
+Similarly, both axioms focus on whether the weight $\{c\midd \exists i\in N' \text{ s.t.}c \pref_i c^{(i, |C'|)} \}\cap W$ is large enough.
+If we only care about the weight of $C'\cap W$, then, again, it can be impossible to satisfy the requirements for all solid coalitions~\citep{ABC+16a}.

+{Next, we show that IPSC and CPSC are independent.
+The intuition is as follows.
+CPSC is stronger than IPSC in one respect: it cares about the maximum weight of candidates that are preferred by a coalition of voters whereas IPSC cares about set inclusion.
+On the other hand, IPSC is stronger in the following respect.
+For a violation of CPSC, we restrict ourselves to a subset of the solidly supported set of candidates $C''\subseteq C'$.
+For a violation of IPSC, we even allow for inclusion of a candidate $c$ that is not in the set of solidly supported set of candidates.}

+\begin{proposition} For PB with ordinal preferences, IPSC does not imply CPSC and CPSC does not imply IPSC. \end{proposition}